qteatime/crochet/docs/design/0008-tracing.md

 This can then be rendered as a tree of states, rather than a linear timeline.
 It's important that this work as a tree because here each step of `_ sort-by: _` makes two separate calls to itself.
-A linear timeline would lose that relationship, and thus make it easier to understand what was going on with the program.
+A linear timeline would lose that relationship, and thus make it harder to understand what was going on with the program.

 The top-level span here is added by the user, but all other spans in this